- As low as $289/Night

 - Approximately 1620 square feet

 Located within the esteemed Legends Golf Community in Myrtle Beach SC.
 This three-bedroom, two-full-bath condo offers a serene getaway for up to seven guests.
-Embrace the comfort and appeal of coastal living as you relax in the roomy accommodations, complete with modern amenities and tasteful decor.
+Embrace the comfort and appeal of coastal living as you relax in the cavernous accommodations, complete with modern amenities and tasteful decor.
 Just moments away from shopping, dining, and the pristine shores of Myrtle Beach, this vacation promises countless recreation and relaxation.
 After a game of golf, pickle ball or tennis, relax by the pool or hot tub.
 Walk to Ailsa Pub for dinner or a nighttime cap.

 About the Area